wagtail/wagtail-autocomplete/docs/customization.rst

 Custom Search Field
 ===================

+If your model is indexed using the native Wagtail `indexing methods <https://docs.wagtail.io/en/latest/topics/search/indexing.html>`_, then the configured backend will be used to search accross all indexed fields.
+You can narrow the scope by setting the ``autocomplete_search_field`` on the model like in the example to only search one field.

-By default, the autocomplete widget will match input against the ``title`` field on your model.
+If your model is not indexed then the native Django ORM is used to match input against the ``title`` field on your model.
 If you're using a model that doesn't have a ``title`` attribute, or you just want to search using a different field, you can customize which field it matches against by defining an ``autocomplete_search_field`` property on your model:

 .. code-block:: python